dev126712/dockerized-three-tier-app/Day1/Day1README.md

 ### EXPOSE 8080	Documents that the application inside the container runs on port 8080.
 (Note: You still need to map the port externally with docker run -p or docker-compose).
 ### CMD ["npm", "start"]	Defines the default command that runs the application when the container starts up.
 This maps to the start script defined in your package.json.

-### Use these steps to construct your final Dockerfile!
-Once that is done, you can use the docker-compose.yml and nginx.conf files from the previous conversation to orchestrate the full three-tier system.
-Let me know if you run into any issues during the build process!

 ```

 dockerized-three-tier-app/
 ├── package.json(backend)
 ├── server.js(backend)